-Our operations are concentrated in certain states, most notably Texas, California, Florida, Arizona, Oregon and Kentucky.
+Our operations are concentrated in certain states, most notably Texas, California, Florida, Arizona and Oregon.
 Due to the concentrated nature of our operations, there could be instances where these regions are negatively impacted by economic, natural or population changes that could, in turn, negatively impact the results of the business, more than other companies that are more geographically dispersed.

-The Company operates 19 homebuilding facilities located in the Pacific, Mountain, Midwest, South Central and South Atlantic regions.
+The Company operates 20 homebuilding facilities located in the Northwest, Southwest, South, Southeast, Midwest and Mid-Atlantic regions.
 We have a significant presence in Texas with factories in the cities of Austin, Ft.
 Worth, Seguin and Waco.
-Further, of our 45 company-owned sales centers, 32 are located in Texas.
+Further, of our 43 Company-owned sales centers, 32 are located in Texas.

 Loan contracts secured by collateral that is geographically concentrated could experience higher rates of delinquencies, default and foreclosure losses than loan contracts secured by collateral that is more geographically dispersed.
-CountryPlace has loan contracts secured by factory-built homes located in 29 states, including Texas, Florida, New Mexico, Arizona and Alabama.
+CountryPlace has loan contracts secured by factory-built homes located in 30 states, including Texas, Florida, New Mexico and Arizona.